 I used my mom’s wooden tree and carved reindeer inside the basket, for a similar look, but with sentimental value as well. ❤️

 I also tucked in some greenery in the back, similar to Jennifer’s creation, and then decided to also add some burlap tucked in the basket for added texture, and to hide the books I placed in the bottom of the basket to elevate the tree and deer.

-The front of the basket was looking a little plain, so in my first attempt I tucked a Christmas ribbon into the front.
+The front of the galvanized Christmas bucket was looking a little plain, so in my first attempt I tucked a Christmas ribbon into the front.